MariaLissel/MariaLissel/README.md

 </details>

+away from keyboard =
+🐕 dogtime
-away from keyboard = 🐕 dogtime, 🧗‍♀️ hanging on the walls, 🐑 countin sheeps
+🧗‍♀️ hanging on the walls
+🐑 countin sheeps

-💜 for Mac
+a ❤ for Mac